Definitive Audio adds two high-end Chromecast sound bars

 The flagship Studio Advance offers three HDMI in/one out with compatibility for 4K and HDR.
 It offers 5.1 channels with dedicated left, center, right and surround channels driven by nine discrete transducers and amplifiers.
 It's accompanied by an eight-inch downward-firing subwoofer.

-Meanwhile the cheaper Studio Slim offers a low-slung 1.75-inch tall design with HDMI ARC.
-It includes a 3.1 design without the rears of the Advance and also has an eight-inch subwoofer.
+Meanwhile, the cheaper Studio Slim has a low-slung, 1.75-inch tall design with HDMI ARC.
+It has a 3.1 design without the rears of the Advance and also has an 8-inch subwoofer.

 The advantage of Chromecast built-in, as offered by the new models, is that there are dozens of compatible streaming apps including Spotify, Pandora and YouTube plus the ability to be controlled with the voice-enabled Google Assistant.